-2. Run out - missing a flag

-- a.
-Clear (0 penalties): A horse is considered to have cleared the fence when the head, neck and points of both shoulders pass between the extremities of the obstacle as flagged.
-If a flag is dislodged, the hindquarters must jump the height of the solid part of the obstacle. - b.
-Missing a flag (15 penalties): A horse is considered to have missed a flag when the point of a shoulder fails to pass between the extremities of the obstacle as flagged.
+- 2. Run out missing a flag - 2.1 Clear (0 penalties): A Horse is considered to have cleared the fence when the head, neck and points of both shoulders pass between the extremities of the obstacle as flagged.
+If a flag is dislodged, the hindquarters must jump the height of the solid part of the obstacle. - 2.2 Missing a flag (15 penalties): A Horse is considered to have missed a flag when the point of a shoulder fails to pass between the extremities of the obstacle as flagged.
 The head and neck must pass inside the extremities of the obstacle as flagged.
-If a flag is dislodged, the hindquarters must jump the height of the solid part of the obstacle c.
-Run-Out (20 penalties): A Horse is considered to have run out if, having been presented at an obstacle on the course, it avoids it in such a way that the head, neck and point of either shoulder fail to pass between the extremities of the obstacle as flagged or the hindquarters have not jumped the height of the solid part of the obstacle.
-Continuing on course without representing will incur elimination.
+If a flag is dislodged, the hindquarters must jump the height of the solid part of the obstacle